bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 The Bisq network's approaches to the challenges of funding open-source software and governing a revenue-earning operation are novel, and I had a great time discussing them with people at the event.

-In this post, we'll cover the practical _results_ of these approaches from a financial perspective: how an integrated revenue model—coupled with decentralized governance—results in an open-source software project that can grow and prosper on its own, while actually being _financially incentivized_ to protect its users' privacy.
+In this post, we'll cover the practical _results_ of these approaches from a financial perspective: how an integrated revenue model—coupled with decentralized governance—results in an open-source software project that can grow and prosper on its own, while actually being _incentivized_ to protect its users' privacy.

-Future posts in this series will compare the dynamics among users and contributors in the Bisq network to their counterparts in the regular business world, and show how the Bisq DAO discourages

 _Since we’ll be discussing the benefits of the Bisq DAO, this post assumes you already know a little bit about it.
 You can learn the basics with [this video series](https://www.youtube.com/playlist?list=PLFH5SztL5cYPAXWFz-IMB4dBZ0MEZEG_e) or [this doc](https://docs.bisq.network/user-dao-intro.html)._